MooersLab/pymolsnips/README.md

 ```

 The last command is optional because installing default snippets is optional.
-If you choose not to install them, you must deactivate them with the following command added to the `.vimrc` file.
+If you choose not to install them, you must deactivate them with the following command added to the <em> .vimrc</em> file.

 ```vim
 g:neosnippet#disable_runtime_snippets
 ```

-A minimal `.vimrc` file for installing and using *Neosnippets* is listed below **make sure to change YOURUSERNAME to your name**:
+A minimal <em> .vimrc</em> file for installing and using <em>Neosnippets<em> is listed below.
+<b>Make sure to change YOURUSERNAME to your name:

 ```vim
 if has('python3')